 - Because of import restrictions bikes and bike equipment are hard to come by.
 For example, instead of replacing a punctured tube you patch it.
 Maintenance is key to extending a bike’s life so the fleet is well-taken care of and treated like the precious commodity it is.
 In 2020 we debuted a new fleet of road bikes we are excited to share with our travelers.

 - Due to traffic and road conditions and distances between hotels, expect some shuttling by van.

 - Snacks and energy bars are often homemade and Mate tea is the energy drink of choice.
 If you don’t want to go without electrolyte drinks or protein bars, we suggest you bring some from home.

-- Due to the remote nature of the rides, picnic lunches – think empanadas, salads, local cheeses – are often included.
+- Due to the remote nature of the rides, picnic lunches – think empanadas, salads, local cheeses, sweet cakes – are often included.